-"Customer" means a person who is, but is not limited to, a customer of a Clearing Firm, Participant Firm, or Broker Firm.
+"Customer" means a person who is a Customer as defined in CFTC Regulation 1.3., but is not limited to, a customer of a Clearing Firm, Participant Firm, or Broker Firm.

 "Customer Account" means an account carried by a Clearing Firm on behalf of a Participant or Customer.